tomsawyer0224/anpr/README.md

 - : The detector (YOLOv8 or RT-DETR) detects plates.
 - Second stage: Number Reading (reads the text on the detected plates).
 - : The reader (easyocr or PaddleOCR) reads text on the plates.
-# About this project:
+# About this project
-1. This is a personal project, for educational purposes only!
+- This is a personal project, for educational purposes only!
-2. This project was built to evaluate the perfomance when combining two detectors (YOLOv8, RT-DETR) and two readers (easyocr, PaddleOCR).
+- This project was built to evaluate the performance when combining two detectors (YOLOv8, RT-DETR) and two readers (easyocr, PaddleOCR).
-3. Supports 2 detectors and 2 readers ⟶ 4 combinations.
-Their recognition times are the same (~0.11s/plate), see the "benchmark_results" folder for more details.
+# Experiment
 4. Pre-trained models (detectors) are stored in the file "./checkpoints/ckpts.txt".
 They have been trained on the [plate dataset](https://universe.roboflow.com/anpr-bccrx/anpr-bpzor) by the Ultralytics library.
 # How to use:
 1. Clone this repo, cd to anpr.